-- -r state date/offset This option sets the RRSIG (KSK) state for this key as of the specified date, offset from the current date. - -z state date/offset dnssec-settime can also be used to print the timing metadata associated with a key.
+-r state date/offset

+This option sets the RRSIG (KSK) state for this key as of the specified date, offset from the current date.

+-z state date/offset

 This option sets the RRSIG (ZSK) state for this key as of the specified date, offset from the current date.